 - Entry and exit date of your travel in Zambia

-- Debit card or credit card
+- A debit card or credit card

 - ***Depending on your nationality, type of visa desired, and purpose of visit, there may be additional requirements that will be needed from you (which is not listed above).
 Rest assured, you will be informed of these requirements after you select your country, type of visa, and travel dates on the online portal for the Zambia e-Visa.

 – – –

 Step 3: Process your Zambia Visa application online

 To finally initiate your Zambia visa application, simply go to this website and click the green button that says “Apply” under the first white box titled ‘✓ 1.
 Apply’.

 The next pages will be very easy and self-explanatory as it asks for important information regarding you and your intended Zambia trip.

 I will NOT go into so much detail on this because every section will be pretty straightforward and easy to understand when you’re filling it up.

 NOTE: Enter an active email address that you use because they will be communicating with you through it.